Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/rest/README.md

 );
 ```

 In this example, we take the client create by the [MIME Interceptor](docs/interceptors.md#module-rest/interceptor/mime), and wrap it with the [Error Code Interceptor](docs/interceptors.md#module-rest/interceptor/errorCode).
 The error code interceptor accepts a configuration object that indicates what status codes should be considered an error.
-In this case we override the default value of <=400, to only reject with 500 or greater status code.
+In this case we override the default deviceId of <=400, to only reject with 500 or greater status code.

 Since the error code interceptor can reject the response promise, we also add a second handler function to receive the response for requests in error.